Step 1: Request Quotes

 We recommend cleaning your solar system at least once per year and always self-consuming as much of your solar energy as possible to maximise the return from your solar investment in Brisbane!
 For households where trees might cause shading on the roof, we recommend the use of power optimisers or mirco-inverters to maximise the output of your system and make sure only the shaded panel is losing efficiency (not the entire string of panels) as explained in our solar tips guide.

-Our solar tips guide if full of information about the best solar panels and the brands you can trust section provides easy solar panels comparison.
+Our solar tips guide is full of information about the best solar panels and the brands you can trust section provides easy solar panels comparison.

 We will send you a copy of our Definitive Solar Tips Guide when you request your free quotes!

-Homeowners installing solar panels in sunny Queensland are entitled to the Federal Government's STC 'rebate'.
-This financial incentive comes in the form of Small-Scale Technology Certificates, commonly referred to as STCs.
+Homeowners installing solar panels in sunny Queensland are entitled to the Federal Government's STC 'rebate' - more commonly referred to as the 'solar rebate'.
+This financial incentive comes in the form of Small-Scale Technology Certificates (or STCs).
 When you install a solar power system, a certain number of STCs are created based on the size and the location of your solar installation.
 Each STC carries a monetary value, and the total value of these certificates equates to your 'solar rebate.'
+The more solar panels that you install, the bigger the value of your 'solar rebate'.

 Your chosen solar company will handle the application for the rebate on your behalf and apply the value of this rebate as a discount at the point of sale.
 You can read more in-depth about the STC rebate in our recent blog post on the subject.
 To make life easy, we have calculated the value of the STC rebate you are entitled to for common solar system sizes here in Queensland below: